Charles Redmon: Biography

-Charles Redmon (February 1900 – September 1, 1944) was an American track and field athlete for the University of Chicago.
+After the war, Redmon attended the University of Chicago where he competed for the school in track and field.
 He won the hammer throw competition at the first NCAA track and field championships in 1921 with a throw of 133 feet, 9-3/4 inches.
 He also won the hammer throw in every dual meet for the University of Chicago in 1921.
 In June 1921, he was selected as the captain of the University of Chicago track team.
-A native of Peru, Indiana, Redmon was also played football for Amos Alonzo Stagg's Chicago Maroons football team as a guard.
+Redmon also played football for Amos Alonzo Stagg's Chicago Maroons football team as a guard.

+Redmon was married to Mary Katherine Howell.
+He worked for four years with the Boulevard Bridge Bank and later for the Illinois Meat Company.
+He died of a sudden heart attack in 1939 at his home in Evanston, Illinois, at age 39.
+He was buried at Memorial Park Cemetery in Skokie, Illinois.